JackMaguire/wt_util/README.md

 # wt_util
-Shortcuts for my own common usage patterns when using wt
+Shortcuts for my own common usage patterns when using wt.

+Header-only at the moment.